FAU-LAP/CAMELS_drivers/voltcraft_pps/README.md

 Implements the `VISA_Device`, `VISA_Signal_RO`, and `VISA_Signal` classes used in many device drivers.

+## Features
+Setting voltage and current.
+By giving a resistance value, one can also set a power instead of a voltage (by a given maximum current value).

 ## Documentation

 For more information and documentation visit [this page](https://fau-lap.github.io/NOMAD-CAMELS/doc/instruments/instruments.html).